 10.04 Bumping Rights - Layoff In Other Bargaining Units.
 In the event a layoff at the Port results in a reduction in the number of commissioned officers in a bargaining unit made up of commissioned officers higher in rank than a police officer, those affected individuals may bump back into this police officers' bargaining unit, based upon their seniority in the police officers' bargaining unit, provided that there is no police officer on layoff with greater seniority.
+For the purpose of layoffs, no commissioned personnel shall be subject to a layoff or reduction in force while there are Traffic Support Specialists employed by the Port of Seattle.

-10.05 Bumping Rights - Demotion From Other Bargaining Unit.
+10.05 Bumping Rights - Demotion from Other Bargaining Unit.
 In the event that the Port demotes any commissioned officer from a bargaining unit made up of commissioned officers higher in rank than a police officer (for a reason other than a reduction in force), the affected individual may return to the police officers' bargaining unit, based upon his or her seniority in the police officers' bargaining unit, provided that there is no police officer on layoff with greater seniority, and provided that no other police officer shall be displaced as a result.

 10.06 Probationary Employees.
 Probationary employees shall not be subject to recall.
 Officers may be disciplined or terminated without cause during their probationary period.
-All new officers shall serve a nine (9) month probationary period, which may be extended up to three (3) months by mutual agreement between the Union and the Port.
-The probationary period for officers required to complete the full academy will terminate nine (9) months after the completion of the academy.
-Lateral hires without Washington State Peace Officer Certification will be on a probationary period for six (6) months from the date of hire or until immediately following completion of the academy, whichever is later.
-However, management may extend the probationary period for such lateral hires to three (3) months following completion of the Equivalency Academy if the academy instructors have raised concerns of the performance of the lateral hire.
-The probationary period for a Lateral Officer with Washington State Peace Officer Certification will terminate (6) six months from his/her date of hire.
+All new officers shall serve a twelve (12) month probationary period, which may be extended up to three (3) months by mutual agreement between the Union and the Port.
+The probationary period for officers required to complete the full academy will terminate twelve (12) months after the completion of the academy.
+Lateral hires without Washington State Peace Officer Certification will be on a probationary period for twelve (12) months from the date of hire.
+The probationary period for a Lateral Officer with Washington State Peace Officer Certification will terminate twelve (12) months from his/her date of hire.

-ARTICLE 11 - HOURS OF WORK AND OVERTIME - In Effect until the First FLSA Work Period of 2016
+ARTICLE 11 - HOURS OF WORK AND OVERTIME